-IBS can generally be managed by making certain dietary and other lifestyle changes.
+IBS can generally be managed by making specific dietary and other lifestyle changes.
 More severe cases can be treated with medications.

 Having IBS doesn’t increase your risk of developing colon cancer.

 Symptoms of colon cancer tend to appear only after the disease has spread.
-Screening for colon cancer can detect and remove precancerous polyps before they have the chance to develop into cancer.
+Screening for colon cancer can detect and remove precancerous polyps before they can become cancer.

-Because the symptoms of IBS, colon cancer, and some other gastrointestinal disorders overlap, see a doctor to get the right diagnosis.
+Because the symptoms of IBS, colon cancer, and other gastrointestinal disorders overlap, it’s best to see a doctor to get the right diagnosis.
 They can help you manage or treat your condition so you can start feeling better.